Course choices and booklets

 If you have a clash: circle the preferred subject in the correct line and add the other subject that is clashing in the ‘alternate’ column.
 Be prepared to drop one.

-If you have more than one clash, add written notes explaining the clashes on the sheet and ask your rōpū teacher to pass it/email it to Mrs Lewis.
-Name your sheet.
+If you have more than one clash, add written notes explaining the clashes on the sheet and ask your rōpū teacher to pass the named sheet to Mrs Lewis.

-For further information about NCEA, read the Future Focus evening presentation or watch the video below.
+For further information about NCEA, read the Future Focus Evening Presentation.

 If you missed Future Focus and would like to find out more from each faculty, you can view their presentations.